SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 keyword or context-sensitive keyword between a declaration's attributes (if any) and the keyword that introduces the declaration.

+``dynamic``
+    Apply this modifier to any member of a class that can be represented by Objective-C.
+    When you mark a member declaration with the ``dynamic`` modifier, access to that member is always dynamically dispatched using the Objective-C runtime.
+    Access to that member is never inlined or devirtualized by the compiler.

+    Because declarations marked with the ``dynamic`` modifier are dispatched using the Objective-C runtime, they're implicitly marked with the ``objc`` attribute.

 ``final``
     Apply this modifier to a class or to a property, method, or subscript member of a class.
 It's applied to a class to indicate that the class